How Do You Type A Movie Title

 One common exception involves titles that include acronyms or initialisms.
 In these cases, it's generally acceptable to capitalize all letters in the acronym, regardless of whether it's a principal word.
 For example: M A S H or I Q.

 Another consideration is foreign film titles.
 When referencing a foreign film, it's best to use the original title if you're writing for an audience familiar with the language.
-If not, provide the English translation in italics.
-For example, the French film Amélie is also known as Le Fabuleux Destin d'Amélie Poulain.
+Practically speaking, if not, provide the English translation in italics.
+As an example, the French film Amélie is also known as Le Fabuleux Destin d'Amélie Poulain.

 Style Guides: Consistency is Key